URL-Decode

 There can be some syntax errors that must be fixed to ensure that the JS code runs smoothly.
 You can quickly improve the quality of your code when you know where the problem lies.

-No matter the runtime environment you need to execute your code, our JS validator lets you do it quickly.
+No matter the runtime environment in which you need to execute your code, our JS validator lets you do it quickly.
 You can conveniently specify whether you want to check the effectiveness of your code in a browser, Jquery, CouchDB, or Node.js.

 You can also indicate if the JS code with bitwise operators, eval, statement, or expressions should be validated or flagged as an error.